SolessChong/photo-lab-core/docs/backend/task_ui.md

     1. `scene.rate`, a int.
 Add 'add', 'minus' button for this field, click will add or minus 1, update the db.

+## Person View
+1. Show person info in a complete row.
+Card layout.
+1. In each row, list all the photos for this person, in a horizontal flow layout. `Source.person_id == person.id` is the filter.
+Photo is stored at Source.base_img_key.
+1. Also show the addtitional info of Person:
+    1. `name`

 ## Utils
 Image url: https://photolab-test.oss-cn-shenzhen.aliyuncs.com/ + image's some `key` field in db.